-Pregnancy is a challenging process as your body is working hard to ensure your baby’s health and safety.
-Along the way, several things can happen including getting morning sickness no matter how many precautions you take.
-Morning sickness is already a handful, and so you should want to avoid adding other illnesses (disease, bacterial, and viral, etc.) on top of your pregnancy symptoms.
-A cold, flu, or fever, among others, can be worse because it may compromise you or your baby’s well-being.
-Getting sick is the last thing that you want so knowing how to avoid sickness during pregnancy is critical.
+Pregnancy is a difficult process, as your body is working hard to ensure your baby’s health and safety.
+Along the way, you may face several challenges, no matter how many precautions you take, including morning sickness.
+Morning sickness is already a handful, and so you should avoid adding other illnesses (disease, bacterial and viral, etc.) on top of your pregnancy symptoms.
+A cold, flu or fever, among others, can be worse because it may compromise you or your baby’s well-being.
+Getting sick is the last thing that you want, so knowing how to avoid sickness during pregnancy is critical.

 Pregnancy and Your Immune System—What Happens If You Get Sick During Pregnancy?

-The immune system’s mechanism changes during pregnancy.
+Your immune system changes during pregnancy.
 In a way, this is about protecting the baby from you!
-Your immune system is repressed, so that your body doesn’t view your fetus as a “foreign object” and attack it.
-It is a common misconception that your immune system just reallocates resources to the baby, but this just isn’t true.
-Because your immune system is repressed, you are move vulnerable to infection.
+Your immune system is repressed so that your body doesn’t view your fetus as a “foreign object” and attack it.
+It is a common misconception that your immune system just moves resources to the baby, but this just isn’t true.
+Because your immune system is repressed, you are more vulnerable to infection.

-It has been found that during the first 12 weeks of pregnancy, the immune cells flood the womb’s lining causing inflammation.
+Research shows that during the first 12 weeks of pregnancy, the immune cells flood the womb’s lining causing inflammation.
 This eventually helps establish the fetus.
-The next 15 weeks are also critical as this is when the body represses your immune system to make way for the fetus’ development and growth.
-While your baby is being protected, you become vulnerable to various infections: bacterial, viral, and parasitic.
+The next 15 weeks are also critical, as this is when the body represses your immune system to make way for the fetus’ development and growth.
+While your baby is being protected, you become vulnerable to various infections: bacterial, viral and parasitic.

 Flu with Fever

 Those who are pregnant are more prone to catching flu, which is bad news for you and your offspring.
 Its effect on you is different than on non-pregnant individuals.
 For one thing, flu can compromise your heart and lungs leading to hospitalization if not addressed properly.